Experience How The Real Seattle Lives and Plays

-Sure, you know Seattle's Space Needle and Pike Place Market, but delve a bit deeper on this journey through the Southside of the town.
+Sure, you know Seattle and Pike Place Market, but delve a bit deeper on this journey through the Southside of the town.
 It's a tasty and fun outing where you experience how the real Seattle lives and play.

 There’s a time and a place for visiting the iconic spots in a city.
 Yes, you should see New York’s Times Square, Washington’s museums and memorials, and San Francisco’s Golden Gate Bridge.
 And you should see Seattle’s Pike Place Market, the Space Needle, and wander the neighborhoods near the waterfront.
 But there’s much more to Seattle.